GM may be driving past ignition switch crisis

 “The government tends to involve itself in any situation more deeply if a company isn’t taking care of the issues on its own.
 The current steps that GM has taken have shown that it is ready and willing to take these kinds of actions,” he said.

-Barra herself apologized again on Tuesday for the suffering caused by the faulty switch but focused on the future.
+Barra herself apologised again on Tuesday for the suffering caused by the faulty switch but focused on the future.

 "I am optimistic about where we are and where the company is heading," Barra told shareholders, who overwhelmingly approved compensation plans for executives that could net Barra millions.